gnongs/ssv/docs/spec/ssv/README.md

 - [ ] Wait 1/3 or 2/3 of slot during duty execution? how else?
 - [ ] implement 7,10,13 committee sizes
 - [ ] improve pre-consensus partial sigs to support signed roots which are not necessarily what the local node signed (example: node 1 signed randao/ selection proof root X but nodes 2,3,4 signed Y)
+- [ ] pre and post consensus timeout redesign as 32 slot timeout can cause the next duty not to start (if it starts in less than 32 slots)